datanucleus/datanucleus-cassandra/README.md

 DataNucleus support for persistence to Cassandra datastores.
 This plugin makes use of the [DataStax Java driver](http://www.datastax.com/documentation/developer/java-driver/1.0/webhelp/index.html) for communicating with the datastore.

-__This plugin is not fully developed yet.
-If you want to help write this plugin please register your interest on the DataNucleus Forum__

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.